Summer holiday fun! See what activities are running in Haringey for children and young people during the summer holiday.

 Species planted in parks, open spaces and housing estates will be selected on suitability to setting, biodiversity value and visual appearance.

-Areas targeted for new tree planting are those where trees have been removed or where there is an identified need to increase the overall tree cover.
+When funding is available, areas targeted for new tree planting are those where trees have been removed or where there is an identified need to increase the overall tree cover.
 Requests from local residents for new trees in their road or area will be taken into consideration within the planting programme.

 Sponsoring a tree in Haringey is an easy way to help improve and feel a sense of ownership for your local environment and it is very easy to do.